Nana Kagga: Hollywood (as Nana Hill)

 Kagga decided to move to pursue her acting and presenting in Los Angeles and enjoyed some success.
-Kagga was cast in a number of films including Cowboys and Indians, A Good Day to Be Black and Sexy (Segment ‘Reprise’), He's Just Not That into You, Star Trek, CSI: NY – Boo, Life, Runway Stars.
+Kagga was cast in a number of films including Cowboys and Indians, A Good Day to Be Black and Sexy (Segment 'Reprise'), He's Just Not That into You, Star Trek, CSI: NY – Boo, Life, Runway Stars.
 In US Theatre, Kagga was cast as Mercy in the play, Butterflies of Uganda by Darren Dahms which was nominated for an NAACP award.

 Kagga appeared in several music videos by P!nk, Amy Winehouse, Sting, Lenny Kravitz.

 Kagga also appeared in several TV ads including for KFC, Coors Light, Pepsi, DSW, Microsoft, APPLE, Tylenol, DOVE.

 While in L.A, Kagga also owned a vintage and resale store on Santa Monica Blvd called A Vintage Affair.

 In Uganda

-Kagga moved back to Uganda in late 2009 and set up a business, Savannah MOON Ltd. Savannah MOON under the brand, Savannah MOON Productions hproduced a full-length feature film, The Life which was shown on M-NET, a TV Series Beneath The Lies - The Series, which is currently being shown on Urban TV and digitally distributed by MTN Uganda and a TV Program, How We See It.
-Savannah MOON has also co-produced a short film called The Last Breath with Kampala Film School.
-Savannah MOON is currently working on developing several concepts and content including Taking Time, an upcoming TV series.
+Kagga moved back to Uganda in late 2009 and set up a business, Savannah MOON Ltd. Savannah MOON under the brand, Savannah MOON Productions produced a full-length feature film, The Life which was shown on M-NET, a TV Series Beneath The Lies – The Series, which is currently being shown on Urban TV and digitally distributed by MTN Uganda.
+Savannah MOON has also co-produced several short and Feature films in addition to TV series.

-Kagga has created an initiative, You are Limitless (YAL), which aims to motivate, guide and encourage Africans, especially the youth to achieve their full potential.
+Nana has created an initiative, You are Limitless (YAL), which aims to motivate, guide and encourage Africans, especially the youth to achieve their full potential.
 Kagga also works as a Petroleum Engineer for one of the large Oil & Gas companies operating in Uganda.
 She was one of the judges for Miss Uganda 2018.